The-Balance-FFXIV/balance-static/content/jobs/healers/astrologian/astrologian-guide.md

 ### Horoscope

 Horoscope’s description has proven to be a little confusing for players.
 Upon the initial activation, Horoscope places a buff on all party members in range.
-This buff lasts 10 seconds.
+This buff lasts ten seconds.
 Any party member with the Horoscope buff that is hit by your Helios or Aspected Helios has their Horoscope buff upgraded to Horoscope Helios, which lasts for 30 seconds.
 If you reactivate Horoscope, any party member in range with the buff receives a 200 potency heal for unupgraded Horoscope, or a 400 potency heal for Horoscope Helios.
 If you don’t reactivate Horoscope before the buff runs out, it goes off automatically like Scholar’s Excogitation.

 This ability is on a fairly short cooldown, so don’t be afraid to use it just for the base 200 potency freebie heal.
 Don’t cast an unnecessary Helios or Aspected Helios simply on principle to upgrade Horoscope.
 Either use it as a supplementary freebie heal or think of it more like a “buff my next Helios/Aspected Helios by 400 potency” skill.
 The nice thing is that the extra potency doesn’t have to come out immediately, and the upgraded buff lasts a very long time, so you can prepare it far in advance.
 Use Horoscope now and an Aspected Helios for this hit, and then pop the upgraded Horoscope heal after the next raid damage in another 20 seconds.